joseph-salmon/pito-press-v2/site/index.md

 ## Nau mai
 Welcome

-We are Kay Benseman and Joe Salmon, co-founders of Pito Press, a social enterprise creating tools for learning and unlearning in Aotearoa.
+Pito Press is a social enterprise creating tools for learning and unlearning in Aotearoa.

-Pito Press offers research, writing and design services.
-We also co-create resources and publications to tautoko those who are learning or reclaiming te reo Māori.
-We work in partnership with tāngata whenua to contribute to decolonisation in Aotearoa.
+We research, write, design and co-create resources and publications to tautoko those who are learning or reclaiming te reo Māori.

-Pito Press is dedicated to making tools and resources for those learning or reclaiming te reo Māori by offering bespoke design, research and writing services.
+We work collaboratively as Te Tiriti partners with tāngata whenua to contribute to decolonisation.